sanjeevrana-hp/Mirantis-Harbor/README.md

 - Replace `<PATH-TO/harbor-values.yaml>` with the actual path to your values file.

 ###### Access the UI, without the nodePort
-To access the UI of the Mirantis Harbor, you have to configure the LoadBalancer.
+Need to configure the LoadBalancer in front of Ingress controller To access the Mirantis Harbor UI.